kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 One such test is the system resources test.
 Since these algorithms are being run on relatively small SOCs like a Raspberry Pi or an O-Droid, the system needs to be efficient.
 Efficient code is important for reliability of the system.
-If a given algorithm uses too much resources it may cause issues for the other systems trying to run the robot such as the scheduler or other important operations.
+If a given algorithm uses too many resources it may cause issues for the other systems trying to run the robot such as the scheduler or other important operations.